P1Harmony: Name

 The team name, P1Harmony, is a combination of Plus, the Number 1, and Harmony.
-Members of the group are all 'plus' (added) together to create 'one' group for archiving infinite possibilities for 'harmonies'.
+Members of the group are all 'plus' (added) together to create 'one' group for achieving infinite possibilities for 'harmonies'.

 The official fan club name of P1Harmony is P1ece (피스) which was announced on April 20, 2021, meaning that fans are indispensable pieces for P1Harmony.

 History

 Pre-debut

 Prior to their debut, Jongseob was a contestant on the SBS reality program K-pop Star 6: The Last Chance as a member of Boyfriend.
 He won the program and then signed with YG Entertainment.
 Two years later, he joined the label's own survival show YG Treasure Box as a member of Group C but was eliminated in the ninth episode.
 After leaving YG Entertainment, he moved to FNC Entertainment and eventually debuted with the group.

 In 2018, Intak appeared as a guest on the 10th episode of the JTBC variety show I've Fallen For You.